U.S. Open Cup

 The Lamar Hunt U.S. Open Cup, commonly known as the U.S. Open Cup (USOC), is a knockout cup competition in men's soccer in the United States.
 It is the country's oldest ongoing national soccer competition.
 The competition was first held during the 1913–1914 season as the National Challenge Cup, with Brooklyn Field Club winning a trophy donated by Thomas Dewar for the promotion of American soccer.
-It was renamed and dedicated to North American Soccer League (NASL) and Major League Soccer (MLS) executive Lamar Hunt by the United States Soccer Federation (USSF) in 1999.
+For the 1999 edition, it was renamed by the United States Soccer Federation (USSF) in honor of Lamar Hunt, an executive of the North American Soccer League (NASL) and Major League Soccer (MLS).

+Maccabee Los Angeles of California and Bethlehem Steel of Pennsylvania both won the cup a record five times, while Greek American AA of New York and Seattle Sounders FC are tied for the record for most consecutive cup victories at three.
+Since 2008, the champion of the U.S. Open Cup has earned the right to play in the CONCACAF Champions Cup.

 The competition is a single-elimination tournament that has been contested by at least 80 teams since the 2014 edition.
-This pool consists of the American clubs in the professional leagues, which are Major League Soccer, USL Championship, USL League One and National Independent Soccer Association.
-It is also open to amateur teams from the Premier Development League (now USL League Two), National Premier Soccer League, the United States Adult Soccer Association, and US Club Soccer.
-The qualifying rounds have evolved over the years.
+This pool consists of the American clubs in the professional leagues, which are Major League Soccer, USL Championship, and USL League One.
+It is also open to amateur teams from USL League Two, National Premier Soccer League, the United States Adult Soccer Association, and US Club Soccer.

 Amateur and lower-league teams play in months leading up to the formal tournament rounds, with qualifying winners advancing to face USL clubs in geographical pairings in what most recently has been termed the "second round".
-The winner of each match progresses to the next round and the loser is eliminated from the tournament.
-Pairings in each round are done by draw within geographic areas, until a final bracket of 4 teams each in 4 geographic regions is established.
+Pairings in each round are done by draw within geographic areas, until a final bracket of four teams each in four geographic regions is established.
 After the fourth round, no new teams are introduced, leading to quarterfinals in June, the semifinal round in August, and a final match to determine the champion in September.
 Every match, including the final, lasts 90 minutes plus any additional stoppage time.
 If no clear winner has been determined after 90 minutes of normal time, 30 minutes of extra time is played.
 If the score is still level after extra time then the winner is decided by a penalty shoot-out.

 Structure

-In its current format, the U.S Open Cup is contested by approximately 100 clubs from the professional leagues sanctioned by the USSF, MLS, the USL Championship and League One divisions, the National Independent Soccer Association (NISA), and MLS Next Pro – as well as amateur clubs in the earlier rounds of the tournament that qualify through their respective leagues.
-The overall champion is awarded $300,000 in prize money and a berth in the CONCACAF Champions Cup, while the runner-up receives $100,000, and the furthest-advancing team from each lower-division league receives $25,000.
+In its current format, the U.S. Open Cup is contested by approximately 100 clubs from the professional leagues sanctioned by the USSF, MLS, the USL Championship and League One divisions, and MLS Next Pro – as well as amateur clubs in the earlier rounds of the tournament that qualify through their respective leagues.
+The overall champion is awarded $600,000 in prize money and a berth in the CONCACAF Champions Cup, while the runner-up receives $250,000, and the furthest-advancing team from each lower-division league receives $50,000.